 Richard Emmons first business was selling candy bars to his elementary school classmates during the lunch hour when he was 12.
 Sadly, his thriving business got shut down by a government official, his teacher.

 Today, Richard is the Publisher and Editor of the Josephine County Eagle, the community newspaper and discussion forum for all of Josephine County.
-Published quarterly, the Eagle print edition offers readers news and commentary on important local stories, health, events, and even Sudoku puzzles and riddles.
-The JoCo Eagle Forum offers a private, safe and moderated discussion forum for local daily news and events.
+Published six times per year, the Eagle print edition offers readers news and commentary on important local stories, health, events, and even Sudoku puzzles and riddles.
+The Eagle News Forum offers a private, safe and moderated discussion forum for local daily news and events.

 For local businesses, the Eagles offers a way to make more sales and gain new customers.
-Now you can advertise your products and services to over 44,000 homes and business throughout all of Josephine County.
+Now you can advertise your products and services to Eagle readers throughout all of Josephine County.
+You'll also support the work of the Eagle.
+Together, we can make Josephine County a better place to live for us today and for future generations.

 Learn more at https://jocoeagle.com/.